Application requirements

 Exemptions

-Applicants with previous studies entirely in English in Australia, Canada, EU countries, Iceland, Ireland, Liechtenstein, New Zealand, Norway, Switzerland, UK, or USA are exempt from providing a separate English language proficiency certificate and the English language section of the online Scio test.
-If your country is not listed, you do not fulfill the English language requirement, even if your studies were in English.
+1. Previous full-time studies entirely in English completed in Australia, Canada, EU countries, Iceland, Liechtenstein, New Zealand, Norway, Switzerland, the UK, or the USA.
+If your country is not on the list, an accepted test is required, even if your studies were in English.

 Accepted Tests and Minimum Scores